Helsinki-Genomic-Graph-Database/HGGD/documentation/architecture.md

 The architecture is divided into three parts: Data check, Website creator and Dataset services

+Data validation is started by running index.py, website creation by Gunicorn

 ![Architecture](./pictures/architecture.png)

 Dataset services reads the data folder and creates dataset objects based on it's contents.